haaksmash/flowhub/README.rst

 from her feature branch, and Flowhub will clean things up a bit.
 She can also specify a feature name, if she's not currently on the accepted branch.

-If Suzy's feature is deemed a non-started, and summarily rejected, Flowhub is there to comfort her:
+If Suzy's feature is deemed a non-starter, and summarily rejected, Flowhub is there to comfort her:

 .. code-block:: bash